 TH L07 – Preparing for the Lutheran World – 6 credits - $120

 This class will look at answering the questions printed below in sufficient detail to demonstrate adequate knowledge, without turning each question into a major project.
 Use of previously learned material, with sufficient citations will prove sufficient for answering these topics.
+This could be considered a capstone-type course.

 -A Lutheran understanding of Law and Gospel